Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights - NewsBreak

 - The Chiefs have covered the spread twice this season when favored by 2.5 points or more (in nine chances).

-- Kansas City's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Kansas City's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- The Chiefs score 24.6 points per game, comparable to the 23.6 per outing the Raiders allow.

-- Kansas City is 2-3 against the spread and 3-2 overall this season when the team notches more than 23.6 points.
+- Kansas City is 2-3 against the spread and 3-2 overall in games when it puts up more than 23.6 points.

-- In games that Kansas City churns out over 340.6 yards, the team is 2-5 against the spread and 4-3 overall.
+- Kansas City is 2-5 against the spread and 4-3 overall when the team picks up more than 340.6 yards.

-- The Chiefs have turned the ball over nine more times (19 total) than the Raiders have forced a turnover (10) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.